hmrc/industry-classification-lookup/Indexes.md

 ...
 ```

-To convert JSON in this format :
+Converts from JSON in this format :
 ```
 {"sectors":
 [{